InterDigitalInc/AdvantEDGE/docs/usage/usage-configuration-view.md

 Text field to input the path to an alternate _values.yaml_ file to use during chart installation.
 Alternate _values.yaml_ files must be placed on the k8s master node at the following location: `~/.meep/virt-engine/user-charts/`.
 The Virtualization Engine uses the **relative path** provided in the _user chart alternate values_ field to retrieve the requested alternate _values.yaml_ files from this folder.

 _**NOTE:** For AdvantEDGE versions older than v1.5, alternate **values.yaml** files may be placed anywhere on the backend host where the Virtualization Engine is running.
 A full path is required, with the exception of the '~' character that is replaced by the **$HOME** path._

-##### D2D Radius
-Test field to input D2D proximity which represent the maximum distance beyween UEs to establish a D2D connection.

-##### Diabled D2D via network
-Ticker box to disable or enable D2D via network at the scenario/deployment level.

 ### DELETE
 Remove an existing scenario element: